StanfordFlightRoom/stanfordflightroom.github.io/setup_local_hostnames.md

 sidebar:
   nav: "docs"
 ---
+Hostnames are names assigned to a device on a network to more easily distinguish between devices instead of using a string of numbers (IP addresses).
+IP addresses may also be dynamically assigned, making it difficult to consistently reference the same device.

 Hostnames can be resolved on the Flight Room network without using a custom DNS or specifying static IP addresses through the router.
 All devices connected to the network must be running a Zero Configuration Networking (Zeroconf) service which then allows any device to be referenced by adding `.local` to its hostname.